2024–25 Tarleton State Texans men's basketball team

 The 2024–25 Tarleton State Texans men's basketball team represented Tarleton State University in the 2024–25 NCAA Division I men's basketball season.
 They were led by fifth-year head coach Billy Gillispie and played their home games at the Wisdom Gym in Stephenville, Texas as members of the Western Athletic Conference (WAC).

 This was the final season for the Texans at Wisdom Gym.
-Both men's and women's basketball will move to the new on-campus EECU Center starting in 2025–26.
+Both men's and women's basketball moved to the new on-campus EECU Center in 2025–26.

+The Texans finished the season 12–20, 7–9 in WAC play, to finish in sixth place.
+They were defeated by California Baptist in the quarterfinals of the WAC tournament.

 Previous season

 The Texans finished the 2023–24 season 23–8, 16–4 in WAC play, to finish in second place.
 As the No. 2 seed in the WAC tournament, they lost to UT Arlington in the semifinals.
 They received an invitation to the CIT, where they defeated Texas Southern in the first round and fellow WAC member Abilene Christian in the quarterfinals, before losing to Purdue Fort Wayne in the semifinals.